IAMColumbia/gp2portfoliogame-MichaelBreedloveColumbia/README.md

 # Clipart Carnage

+## Short Description
-Short Description: Fight off waves of deadly clipart enemies.
+Fight off waves of deadly clipart enemies.
+## Long Description
-Long Description: Clipart Carnage is an isometric shooter with a bizarre artstyle centered around clipart and bad stock photos.
+Clipart Carnage is an isometric shooter with a bizarre artstyle centered around clipart and bad stock photos.
 In Clipart Carnage, the player controls a simple yellow smiley face, and must use their arsenal to fend off waves of progressively stronger opponents as they climb to the top of the Corporate Colosseum for riches.

-Genre: Twin-Stick Shooter
+## Genre
+Clipart Carnage is a Twin-Stick Shooter.

 Platform: PC